Medical Tech: How Technological Innovations Are Changing Surgery as We Know It

 Then again, an endoscope with a rotating tip, fitted with 3D cameras, which allows brain surgeons to get an actual three-dimensional view of the brain tumor they are trying to operate on, is nothing short of being a marvel of modern medical technology, deserving of the name MARVEL.

-Robotic surgery is not a new introduction by any means, but they needed to be perfected.
-Thanks to the incorporation of artificial intelligence, surgical robots are now becoming smarter and better at taking lifesaving micro-decisions and stopping life-threatening errors.
+Robotic surgery is not a new introduction by any means, but it needed to be perfected.
+Thanks to the incorporation of artificial intelligence and the use of specially designed parts, surgical robots are now becoming smarter and better at taking lifesaving micro-decisions and stopping life-threatening errors.
+The precise materials used in these surgical robots – such as tungsten wire for example – have also come a long way in recent years.
+A high level of flexibility and resistance is needed for robots that are used in complex operations and therefore robotic cables have to be of the highest standard.

 They essentially eliminate the human error factor from surgery, but a surgeon is always in control of making the major decisions.
 If there was just one example of human intelligence, artificial intelligence and mechanical perfection bundled into one lifesaving invention, this would be it.